Guide To The Missouri Assessment Program

 Overview – ACCESS for ELLs Assessments

-The ACCESS for ELLs assessment allows educators, students, and families to monitor students’ progress in acquiring academic English in the domains of speaking, listening, reading, and writing and will be aligned with the WIDA English Language Development (ELD) Standards.
-The assessment is required for K-12 students who are English Learners (ELs).
+WIDA ACCESS is a suite of English language proficiency (ELP) assessments that Missouri has selected to meet the requirement of the Every Students Succeeds Act (ESSA) to annually assess students who are eligible for EL (English Learner) services, including EL students with disabilities.
+ACCESS allows educators, students, and families to monitor student progress in acquiring academic English in the domains of speaking, listening, reading, and writing and is aligned with the WIDA English Language Development (ELD) Standards.

-Students who have exited an ELD program and are now coded in Core Data as MY1, MY2, AY1 or AY2 do not take the ACCESS Assessment.
+Students who have exited an ELD program and are now coded in Core Data as MY1, MY2, AY3 or AY4, do not take the ACCESS assessment.

 ACCESS ASSESSMENTS